-* Specialty Clinic, Outpatient Services/Procedures, Grant Medical Clinic, and Perkins County Family Clinic:
+* Outpatient Services/Procedures, Grant Medical Clinic, and Perkins County Family Clinic:

-no more than 2 healthy adult support persons will be allowed to accompany the patient into the hospital for a specialty clinic or outpatient appointment/procedure.
+Two Designated Visitors.
 This includes outpatient clinics, surgery, lab, diagnostic imaging, and physical therapy.
-Close contact household members/caregivers is preferred.
 No one under the age of 18 is allowed in the building unless needing treatment.

 * NO VISITORS